jvaleskadevs/DAOOOR/README.md

 ## Scripts flow

 Make sure you change the required contract addresses to the ones matching your network in `deployments.info`.
 **Polygon Mumbai**: make sure the DAORegistry is pointing to DAORegistry to get Sismo support.
 **Polygon zkEVM**: make sure the DAORegistry is pointing to DAORegistryS or the deployment will fail.
-**Mantle**: make sure {gasLimit: "0x.."} is no commented out and the DAORegistry is pointing to DAORegistryS or the deployment will fail.
+**Mantle**: make sure {gasLimit: "0x.."} is not commented and the DAORegistry is pointing to DAORegistryS or the deployment will fail.
-**Scroll**: make sure {gasLimit: "0x.."} is commented out and the DAORegistry is pointing to DAORegistryS or the deployment will fail.
+**Scroll**: make sure {gasLimit: "0x.."} is commented and the DAORegistry is pointing to DAORegistryS or the deployment will fail.

 - deployERC6551Registry
 - deployDAOTBA